 I worried about Christmas.
 A week to go and still no tree, which was so unlike my father.
 "If you want to just skip Christmas," I told them, "I understand.
 You know, with Debbie and all."
 That seemed to slap him back to reality.
 That night we went out and he cut down a nice spruce right off the lawn of the police barracks, laughing maniacally as I tried not to pee my snow pants.
 Then, before getting into the truck, we both peed on the police snow.

 On the Saturday before Christmas, we were going to visit the Hansons.
 That was also weird, because before my father's fall from grace, he had looked on them as low-lives.
 Ted Hanson was fat and obnoxious, a salesman of frozen foods.
 He was an alcoholic and a speeder and a light-runner.
 My father had given him many tickets, which Ted had gotten "fixed."
 Louise Hanson worked in the post office, where she had recently been caught napping in back amongst the sacks and was in danger of losing her job.
-And there was something secret about the Hansons that disturbed me.
+And there was something secret about the Hansons disturbing to me.
 Chuck Botz, of course, who had helped his father do some work in the Hansons' basement, said he saw babies in jars down there, all lined up on shelves.
 But my mother said the Hansons needed friends, and this was the season for good will.

 "Will there be anyone else there?"
 I asked.
 "Any kids?"